mybui/mybui.github.io/dressSales.md

-## Sample data cleaning and analysis for a sales project

 ## In this project, we'll transform a raw uncleaned data set into an organized and well-formatted data set for data analysis

 ### Data: Dress Attributes and Sales